pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ### Scholarships

 If you are financially unable to attend pyOpenSci's Fall Festival, you can apply for a scholarship using [this form](https://www.surveymonkey.com/r/pyOSFF2024).
+We will be accepting scholarship applications through October 24th, but review will begin on October 15, with priority given to early applications.

 [Click to apply for a scholarship.](https://www.surveymonkey.com/r/pyOSFF2024){: .btn .btn--success }